 Answer: No. The deduction of capital expenditures from the GAAP financial measure of cash flows from operating activities would not violate the prohibitions in Item 10(e)(1)(ii).
 However, companies should be aware that this measure does not have a uniform definition and its title does not describe how it is calculated.
 Accordingly, a clear description of how this measure is calculated, as well as the necessary reconciliation, should accompany the measure where it is used.
 Companies should also avoid inappropriate or potentially misleading inferences about its usefulness.
 For example, "free cash flow" should not be used in a manner that inappropriately implies that the measure represents the residual cash flow available for discretionary expenditures, since many companies have mandatory debt service requirements or other non-discretionary expenditures that are not deducted from the measure.
-Usan.

-[May 17, 2010]
+[Jan.]11,Also, free cash flow is a liquidity measure that must not be presented on a per share basis.
+See Question 102.05.
+[May 17, 20196]